JGCRI/gcam-doc/fusion.md

 -   The centrally managed "scratch" chunk of memory gets copied over with the "base" chunk of memory.

--   Any GCAM object that needed to addToSupply/Demand must do so with a  `Value` member variable marked as state: `marketplace->addToDemand( mName, aRegionName, mServiceDemands[ aPeriod ], aPeriod );`
+-   Any GCAM object that needed to addToSupply/Demand must do so with a `Value` member variable marked as `STATE`: `marketplace->addToDemand( mName, aRegionName, mServiceDemands[ aPeriod ], aPeriod );`

-The new approach is much more simple and easier to guarantee we didn't miss something &lt;link to DEBUG\_STATE&gt;.
+The new approach is much more simple and easier to guarantee we didn't miss something by using [DEBUG_STATE](#ensuring-that-no-state-variable-is-missed).
 In addition when running with GCAM Parallel enabled we can allocate a "scratch" space for every thread allowing for each of the ~470 partial derivative calculations to be calculated completely independently and in parallel from each other.
 This gives us far greater parallelism than we had previously.